Follow TV Tropes

 • Meat Versus Veggies: Buddy's connection to animals gradually persuaded him to become vegetarian, leading to friction with Ellen on the subject.
 Though it wasn't exactly the idea of becoming vegetarian itself that was the problem, but the fact that Buddy unilaterally decided the issue for his whole family without actually discussing it first, informed her of this only when she came upon him throwing all the meat in their refrigerator into the trash, and his high-handed and self-righteous attitude when confronted about it, culminating in him storming off in a huff after an argument, didn't help matters.
 Later, in his confrontation with Grant Morrison, Morrison admits that they'd just been using Buddy as an Author Tract for their own vegetarian beliefs, and also makes an interesting contrast between the self-righteousness of their animal rights message and the various cruelties they had subjected Buddy to over the course of their run on the title, pondering if both cruelty to animals and cruelty to fictional characters ultimately stem from the same sadistic impulses.

-• Monkeys on a Typewriter: One issue began with one while Animal Man travels through Comic Book Limbo.
+• Monkeys on a Typewriter: The penultimate issue of Morrison's run began with a monkey at a typewriter while Animal Man travels through Comic Book Limbo.

 • Muggle Born of Mages: Unlike Animal Man's daughter Maxine, his son Cliff did not inherit his powers.